immunomind/immundata/README.md

    A: The short answer is:
      - faster computations,
      - code, that is easy to maintain and support by other humans,
-     - and better data skills.
+     - and better data skills,
+     - in most cases you don't really need a complexity, so we can optimize the 95% of all AIRR data operations

    For the long answer, let me give you more details on each of the bullepoint.